 First things first, complex, sentient, biological, ecosystems such as human beings and the vessels they call their bodies are NOT inorganic lumps of metal and plastic like cars or any other machine.
 Bio-mechanics are NOT mechanics.
 Anatomy is NOT engineering.

 To compare the self regulating, self repairing human body to a lifeless, inanimate object such as car is simply ridiculous.
-The human body has a remarkable capacity and propensity to maintain homeostasis and repair itself, and like it or not, it has done this, and will continue to do this just fine without any help from you as a therapist poking, fiddling or fannying around it.
+The human body has a remarkable capacity and propensity to maintain homeostasis, repair itself and adapt to changes, and like it or not, it has done this, and will continue to do this just fine without any help from you as a therapist poking, fiddling or fannying around it.

 Therapists don’t ‘fix’ people

 I often have patients tell me they have been told by some other so called ‘

 mechanic‘ therapist that they have been fixed but they need regular maintenance or risk having more problems and pain in the future.
 This bull shit really boils my piss.
 It’s nothing more than fear inducing, scare mongering, crap used to profiteer of the scared and vulnerable.

 therapists scum bags who does like to think you fix people and call or think your patients as cars or any other machine, and use your practice as a garage or car dealership that services things, be aware of this counter analogy I use to rain on your parade and explain to patients why this is not as good as it sounds.